-- (a) 4 per cent. for transfers in favour of the spouse or direct relatives exceeding, for each beneficiary, a threshold of Euro 1 million; - (b) 6 per cent. for transfers in favour of siblings exceeding, for each beneficiary, a threshold of Euro 100,000; - (c) 6 per cent. for transfers in favour of relatives up to the fourth degree and to all relatives in law in direct line and to other relatives in law up to the third degree, on the entire value of the inheritance or the gift; and - (d) 8 per cent. for transfers in favour of any other person or entity, on the entire value of the inheritance or the gift.
+- (a) 4 per cent for transfers in favour of the spouse or direct relatives exceeding, for each beneficiary, a threshold of EUR 1 million; - (b) 6 per cent for transfers in favour of siblings exceeding, for each beneficiary, a threshold of EUR 100,000; - (c) 6 per cent. for transfers in favour of relatives up to the fourth degree and to all relatives in law in direct line and to other relatives in law up to the third degree, on the entire value of the inheritance or the gift; and - (d) 8 per cent. for transfers in favour of any other person or entity, on the entire value of the inheritance or the gift.

-If the heir/heiress or donee is a person with a severe disability pursuant to Law No. 104 of February 5, 1992, inheritance tax or gift tax is applied to the extent that the value of the inheritance or gift exceeds Euro 1.5 million.
+If the heir/heiress or done is a person with a severe disability pursuant to Law of 5 February 1992, No. 104, the inheritance tax or gift tax is applied to the extent that the value of the inheritance or gift exceeds EUR 1.5 million.